CaQtiml/caqtiml.github.io/_pages/about.md

 I am also studying Swedish language as well.
 To be honest, I am not that good language learner, but I am currently trying my best.
 Some of my friends ask me why I learn this language.
 Well, I now live in Sweden, so I guess I should, isn't it?
 I don't want to always use a Google Translate in my daily life, but it appears that I still always use it because there are still a lot of words I don't know.
 I have already finished two basic Swedish courses offered by Uppsala University.
 De säger att min språknivå är A2, men jag förstår fortfarande inte talad svenska.
 Den är för snabb.
 I am currently trying to watch [Bäst i Test](https://www.tv4play.se/program/656771bf6316036b7178/bast-i-test) with a Swedish subtitle.
 Well, not that bad, I would say!

-I want to add some more things to this part, but I am too tired now.
+There are still more parts I want to add here, but I am too tired now.

 <!-- This is the front page of a website that is powered by the [Academic Pages template](https://github.com/academicpages/academicpages.github.io) and hosted on GitHub pages.
 [GitHub pages](https://pages.github.com) is a free service in which websites are built and hosted from code and data stored in a GitHub repository, automatically updating when a new commit is made to the repository.
 This template was forked from the [Minimal Mistakes Jekyll Theme](https://mmistakes.github.io/minimal-mistakes/) created by Michael Rose, and then extended to support the kinds of content that academics have: publications, talks, teaching, a portfolio, blog posts, and a dynamically-generated CV.
 Incidentally, these same features make it a great template for anyone that needs to show off a professional template!